s-richter/reactnd-my-reads/README.md

 * currently reading
 * want to read
 * read - the books the user has already read
+* none - to remove the book from the shelves
 For moving the books between shelves, a menu control (drop down) next to the cover picture of each book is supplied.

 On the search page the user can enter a search term and a list of matching books is being displayed while the user types.
 As on the main page, books have a menu control to move them between shelves.
 If a book is already on a shelf on the main page, this shelf is marked on the menu control.

 The app uses a remote server to search for books.
-An animated loading indicator is displayed while fetching data form the server, and an animated notification is displayed on the search page whenever the user changes a books' shelf.
+An animated loading indicator is displayed while fetching data from the server, and an animated notification is displayed on the search page whenever the user changes a books' shelf.
+If the user enters an invalid search term, a list with valid terms is displayed.

 ## Installing

 1. run `git clone https://github.com/s-richter/reactnd-my-reads` to clone this repository
-2. change the directory by typing `cd reactnd-my-reads`
+2. type `cd reactnd-my-reads` to change the directory
 3. run `npm install` to install
 4. run `npm start` (or `yarn start`) to start the app
 5. on your browser, navigate to http://localhost:3000/, if no browser window or tab was opened automatically